What You Need to Know About ISO 41001 Certification and Compliance

 Like many other parts of the predictive maintenance (PdM) toolkit, infrared analysis can be applied to any assets or pieces of equipment that give off heat.

 GASB 34 is a set of standards for state and local government financial reports.
-It was established by a private, non-profit organization called the Governmental Accounting Standards Board.
+It was established by a private, non-profit organization.

 A facility condition assessment (FCA) is the process of studying a particular facility to monitor its overall health and anticipate what type of maintenance work is needed in the near future to keep it performing well.